luau-project/lua-xz/docs/liblzma-lua-xz-out-of-LuaRocks-MSVC.md

 >
 > In the following commands, each character is important, because it was tested and confirmed to work.
 So, do not erase any character if you are not confident on what you are doing.

-1. Close any opened instances, and open again the ```Visual Studio Developer Command Prompt``` that you used to build Lua;
+1. Close any opened instances, and open again the ```Visual Studio Developer Command Prompt``` that you used to build Lua. **Note**: if your Lua installation lies in a system-wide directory (`C:\Program Files\Lua`), then you must open the MSVC developer prompt as administrator by launching it as `Run as administrator` to avoid permission issues on install;

 2. Change directory to the temporary directory, create a clean directory to build ```liblzma``` (potentially removing old directories) and change directory to it